 This mode of operation, however, requires that the electrodes are always well moistened and applied correctly.
-If an electrode does a touch unstable resistance at that point could rise and tension would rise also & #8217; it to compensate.
+If an electrode did an unstable contact resistance at that point it could rise and the voltage rise also to compensate.
 In some cases the tension could rise to several hundred volts and you could have very unpleasant sensations at the point of contact or even small Burns.

 Why many professional appliances use a cross between constant current and constant voltage and in practice limit the output voltage to about 80 volts, even with the electrodes completely detached and set to maximum output current.

 To even get us the operation capped at about 80 volts we have two possibilities: